cpmsmith/minimal-forecast-widget/readme.md

 This widget requires an API key from the [Forecast.io API][api].
 Before you use this widget, open `minimal-forecast.coffee`, and change the variable `apiKey` to the key you got from Forecast.io

 ##Configuration
-There are three configuration variables at the top:
+There are four configuration variables at the top:

 * **`apiKey`**: See above
 * **`gridlinesEvery`** (*10*): The distance, in degrees, between the gridlines on the graph.
 * **`units`** (*auto*): Temperature units to use. `auto`, the default, automatically selects units based on location.
 Other options include `si` for Celsius and `us` for Fahrenheit.
 See the [API documentation][units] for more information.
+* **`apparentTemps`** (*false*): Display apparent temperatures instead of actual temperatures.
+This can—by my estimation—include windchill, humidex, etc.

 [api]: http://developer.forecast.io
 [uber]: http://tracesof.net/uebersicht